Exploratory Testing: How to Perform Effectively in Agile Development

 Example of an exploratory test charter

-A charter for a social media application might, for example, be “Quick attacks around profile creation” or “Test multi-user comments, permissions, and race conditions within and out of group membership.”
+Example: A charter for a social media application might be “Test multi-user comments, permissions, and race conditions within group membership.”
+By creating a focused test charter, you turn a vague testing process into a structured exploration of risks.

 3. Timebox your testing